vishalbasra/vishalbasra.github.io/_posts/2017-08-19-getting-started-with-samba.md

 [global]
   netbios name = MAMBA-SERVER
-  security = user # this means that authentication will happen based on credentials that are locally stored on the server itself. name resolve order = wins bcast # this might not be absoulte necessary, but the course aythor deemed it to be so.
+  security = user # this means that authentication will happen based on credentials that are locally stored on the server itself. name resolve order = wins bcast # this might not be absoulte necessary, but again this keeps with traditions
   # if this is given like this, then we have explicitly removed DNS

-[docs] # This is the name of the share comment = documentation # maybe this is called coment path = /usr/share/doc read only = yes
+[docs] # This is the name of the share comment = documentation # maybe this is called comment path = /usr/share/doc read only = yes
   # or it can be called writable = no with the same effect
 ```

-> The traditional NFS UNIX file sharing is different, in NFS the name which the clients see is exactly the path in the server but in Samba we can, like the share name is 'docs' but the path is different.
+> The traditional NFS UNIX file sharing is different, in NFS the name which the clients see is exactly the path in the server but in Samba we can choose a different name, like the share name is 'docs' but the path is different.

 - To test the syntax use testparam and simply run simply run